NoneGG/aredis/docs/source/benchmark.rst

 |100000           |   58.4715    |      60.9220   |        189.06       | 58.979 |
 +-----------------+--------------+----------------+---------------------+--------+

-**test results may differ depending on your workstation and network hardware (you may run the benchmark yourself to determine which one is the most suitable for you)**
+**test results may differ depending on your workstation and networking hardware (you may run the benchmark yourself to determine which one is the most suitable for you)**

 Advantages
 ^^^^^^^^^^